 Fodor's Expert Review Wat Traimit

-The temple has little architectural merit, but off to its side is a small chapel containing the world's largest solid-gold Buddha, cast about nine centuries ago in the Sukhothai style.
-Weighing 5½ tons and standing 10 feet high, the statue is a symbol of strength and power that can inspire even the most jaded person.
+While this temple isn't especially notable for its architecture, off to its side is a small chapel containing the world's largest solid-gold Buddha, cast about nine centuries ago in the Sukhothai style.
+Weighing 5½ tons and standing 10 feet high, the statue is considered a symbol of strength and power.
 It's believed that the statue was brought first to Ayutthaya.
 When the Burmese were about to sack the city, it was covered in plaster.
-Two centuries later, still in plaster, it was thought to be worth very little; when it was being moved to a new Bangkok temple in the 1950s it slipped from a crane and was left in the mud by the workmen.
-In the morning, a temple monk who had dreamed that the statue was divinely inspired went to see the Buddha image.
-Through a crack in the plaster he saw a glint of yellow, and soon discovered that the statue was pure gold.
-In addition to the Buddha, Wat Traimit's museum devoted to Tha Chinese history is worth checking out.
+Two centuries later, still in plaster, it was thought to be worth very little; when it was being moved to a new Bangkok temple in the 1950s, it slipped from a crane and was left in the mud by the workmen.
+In the morning a temple monk, who had dreamed that the statue was divinely inspired, went to see it.
+Through a crack in the plaster, he saw a glint of yellow.
+In addition to the Buddha, Wat Traimit's museum devoted to Thai-Chinese history is worth checking out.